U1oSun/U1oSun/README.md

 ### Beyond Code

-Outside of research, I enjoy photography. 📷Savour the moments of light and shadow in the [gallery](https://uiosun-gallery.pages.dev/).
+Outside of research, I enjoy photography. 📷Savour the moments of light and shadow in the [photo gallery](https://uiosun-gallery.pages.dev/).